davidkslack/mobileMenu/README.md

 Let me know how it goes by commenting.

-This is supplied as an 'as-is' plugin and might not work exactly as intended.
+This is supplied as an 'as-is' plugin and might not work exactly as intended (but should ;).
 Let me know if you find any bugs.